huggingface/transformers/docs/source/en/tasks/image_to_image.md

 pip install transformers
 ```

 We can now initialize the pipeline with a [Swin2SR model](https://huggingface.co/caidas/swin2SR-lightweight-x2-64).
 We can then infer with the pipeline by calling it with an image.
+As of now, only [Swin2SR models](https://huggingface.co/models?sort=trending&search=swin2sr) are supported in this pipeline.

 ```python
 from transformers import pipeline